metagol/metagol/README.md

 metarule([P,Q,R],([P,A,B]:-[[Q,A,C],[R,C,B]])).
 ```

-In this metarule, known as the chain metarule, the symbols `P`, `Q`, and `R` are existentially quantified second-order variables, and the symbols `A`, `B,` and `C` are universally quantified first-order variables.
+In this metarule, known as the chain metarule, the symbols `P`, `Q`, and `R` are existentially quantified second-order variables, and the symbols `A`, `B`, and `C` are universally quantified first-order variables.

 The list in the first argument is used to denote existentially quantified variables.
 Metagol will attempt to find substitutions for these variables during the proof of a goal.

-Alternatively, we can write the aforementioned metatrule in the following equivalent form:
+Alternatively, we can write the aforementioned metarule in the following equivalent form:

 ```prolog
 metarule([P,Q,R],([P,A,B]:-[[Q,A,C],[R,C,B]]),PS):-